 Attorneys-in this case, franchise attorneys, have power.
 Most of their power comes from what they learned at law school.
 Some of their power comes from who they are…and what they believe in.

-And, if you’re on the hunt for what you feel is the best franchise business to buy, you need an attorney.
+And, if you’re on the hunt for what you feel is the best franchise business to buy, you need a franchise attorney.
+Why?